 Yen received his Master of Fine Art in Metals and Jewelry at SCAD, Savannah College of Art and Design.
 Prior to this he studied Industrial Art at the National Taiwan University of Art in Taiwan.
 He is a former Visiting Assistant Professor at Metals and Jewelry Design Department at the School of American Crafts, RIT, Rochester, NY

-Liaung-Chung is one of the featured artists in Shauna Burke's 'Plan B Art Project' and was selected to show an expanded body of work in Pistachios 'Opulent Compositions' alongside Shauna's traveling exhibition.
+Liaung-Chung was one of the featured artists in Shauna Burke's 'Plan B Art Project' and was selected to show an expanded body of work in Pistachio's Autumn 2022 exhibition 'Opulent Compositions' alongside Shauna's traveling exhibition.